 Many tools will display a small icon or badge next to the cursor.
 The badge will be similar to the tool's icon in most cases.
-A red X appears when hovering over an object while using the Erase tool.
-A question mark appears when using the Measure, ID, or List tool.
+A red X appears when you hover over an object while using the Erase tool.
+A question mark appears when you use the Measure, ID, or List tool.